thomasborde94/holbertonschool-low_level_programming/README.md

-This repo is the beginning of my formation to learn C
+Beginning of my formation of C